Unity-Technologies/com.unity.cinecast.sample-wildwest/CinematographerIntegration/Readme.txt

 Cinecast Cinematographer is an experimental suite of packages built using DOTS technology.

 DOTS is used so that many hundreds of smart shot-evaluating cameras can coexist with minimal performance impact.
-Shipped with this sample is a snapshot of still-unreleased versions of DOTS 0.50, including
+Shipped with this sample is a snapshot of still-unreleased versions of DOTS 0.50, including:

 	- com.unity.entities
 	- com.unity.jobs
 	- com.unity.mathematics
 	- com.unity.platforms*

 Also shipped is a pre-release version of Cinemachine.DOTS and cinecast.cinematographer, including:

 	- com.unity.stableid
 	- com.unity.cinemachine.dots
 	- com.unity.cinecast.cinematographer